josepcrespo/nodejs-realtime-rest-api/README.md

 Move into your project’s root directory.

-Start the projet's Docker containers if not running yet:
+Start the project's Docker containers if not running yet:

 ```bash
 $ docker-compose up